simphony/simphony-osp/README.md

 # run tests automatically in different environments
 tox

-# run tests in your current environment
+# run tests in your current environment (you must manually install unittest2, responses for that)
 python -m unittest -v
 ```